-The current sea change behind the #MeToo and #TimesUp movement makes this year’s International Women’s Day (March 8th) feel more necessary than ever.
+The current sea change behind the #MeToo and #TimesUp movement makes International Women’s Day (March 8th) feel more necessary than ever.
 First celebrated in 1909 to honor the prior year’s garment workers’ strike in New York, it started as a protest against the dangerous conditions women faced in the workplace.

 The following year in Copenhagen, the Socialist International Conference unanimously voted to create a worldwide Women’s Day that would “build support for the continuing women’s suffrage movement across the globe while also focusing on women’s rights as a whole,” according to the United Nation’s website.